-Since nearly every major retail grocery store has self checkouts today, nine out of 10 customers that walk into any store have used a self checkout at some point.
+Since nearly every major retail grocery store has self-checkouts today, nine out of 10 customers who walk into any store have used a self-checkout.
 These self-service alternatives to traditional checkouts have become quite popular with shoppers.
-They all work pretty much the same in every location, and seeking to control their own retail experience, customers actively seek them out when they're ready to pay for their purchases.
+They all work the same in every location and seek to control their retail experience; customers actively seek them out when they're ready to pay for their purchases.

 The First Line of Defense: The Self-Checkout Attendant

-The single most important step grocery managers can take to reduce shrinkage at the self-checkout lanes is to have an attentive employee on duty.
-When self-checkout lanes are manned with a properly trained attendant, customer theft can drop by as much as 90 percent.
+The most crucial step grocery managers can take to reduce shrinkage at the self-checkout lanes is to have an attentive employee on duty.
+When an adequately trained attendant staffs self-checkout lanes, customer theft can drop by as much as 90 percent.

-Much of the theft at self checkouts actually isn't deliberate, though.
+Much of the theft at self-checkouts isn't deliberate, in any case.
 It occurs when customers make mistakes in the checkout process.
 That's why having a well-trained, attentive employee standing ready to monitor and help customers is the best deterrent for a grocery store.
 Often just greeting the customer and being "present" is enough to deter someone who is set on doing something dishonest.
 And paying attention and offering help to a frustrated shopper can also reduce shrinkage, however inadvertent.
-After all, it's hard for customers to make a mistake on the self checkout if somebody is there to show them the proper way to use it.
+After all, it's hard for customers to make a mistake on the self-checkout if somebody is there to show them the proper way to use it.

-Attendants are also out in the open, and in a better position to notice and catch items left in the bottom of the basket that haven’t been paid for.
+Attendants are also out in the open and in a better position to notice and catch items left in the bottom of the basket that hasn't been paid for.

 Additional Best Practices to Reduce Theft

 Beyond well-trained employees, scales, and security cameras in the POS scanner, grocery managers should ensure all items are in the store database with the correct price.
-If an item isn't in the database, and there are no employees available to manually check the price, the customer experiences delay and cause frustration, which could lead to theft.
+If an item isn't in the database, and there are no employees available to check the price manually, the customer experiences delay and causes frustration, which could lead to theft.

 Though theft does rise somewhat when self-checkout lanes are installed, studies have shown that shrinkage doesn't significantly increase overall.
-That's because additional losses from theft at the self-checkout lanes are generally offset by the savings in labor.
+That's because the savings in labor generally offset additional losses from theft at the self-checkout lanes.

-With self-checkout lanes, you can have one cashier covering four open lanes without any baggers assigned to the area.
+With self-checkout lanes, one cashier can cover four open lanes without any baggers assigned to the area.
 This means managers can schedule less staff with no reduction in service.
-And in the case of customers who buy 10 items or less—which constitute up to 60% of grocery transactions—these low profit transactions still take the same amount of labor and are thus costly for the store.
-Self checkouts can accommodate many of those customers, freeing up cashiers to help customers buying more items.
-Many stores are trying to get 40% of their transactions through the self checkouts to help cut down on these labor costs.
+And in the case of customers who buy ten items or less—which constitute up to 60% of grocery transactions—these low-profit transactions still take the same amount of labor and are thus costly for the store.
+Self-checkouts can accommodate many customers, freeing up cashiers to help customers buy more items.
+Many stores are trying to get 40% of their transactions through self-checkouts to help cut down on these labor costs.

-Even with the extra risk of theft with self checkouts, there are other reasons why they have a positive ROI for grocery stores.
+Even with the additional risk of theft with self-checkouts, there are other reasons they have a positive ROI for grocery stores.

-Finally, self checkouts can actually reduce shrinkage in some departments.
-For instance, it turns out that customers are generally more accurate in identifying organic produce as opposed to regular produce.
-Customers typically will correctly ring up organic products that cashiers might identify as a non-organic item.
+Finally, self-checkouts can reduce shrinkage in some departments.
+For instance, it turns out that customers are generally more accurate in identifying organic produce than regular produce.
+Customers typically will correctly ring up organic products that cashiers might identify as non-organic items.

-Overall, self checkouts benefit the grocery store and appeal to the customer.
-By following some best practices in the industry, along with having well-trained attendants at the checkouts, grocery store managers can eliminate most of the additional risk for theft, while enjoying a positive ROI.
+Overall, self-checkouts benefit the grocery store and appeal to the customer.
+By following some industry best practices and having well-trained attendants at checkouts, grocery store managers can eliminate most of the additional risk for theft while enjoying a positive ROI.

 Learn how TRUNO can help you deter theft in your self-checkout lanes.